jrpool/jsonresume-theme-a11y/README.md

 The `jsonresume` method for achieving this purpose is to define a format for a _source file_ where you will put all the **information** for your résumé, and then to invite software developers to create converters that will **render** that information in various ways.
 It calls those converters _themes_.

-Developers have created [over 200 themes](https://www.npmjs.com/search?q=jsonresume-theme) for the `jsonresume` project, giving you a wealth of rendering options.
-So, is there a need for **yet another** theme?
+This theme, [as published at `npm`](https://www.npmjs.com/package/jsonresume-theme-a11y), is one of [over 200 themes](https://www.npmjs.com/search?q=jsonresume-theme) for the `jsonresume` project, giving you a wealth of rendering options.
+Why is there a need for **yet another** theme?

 This theme does offer something new, compared with the others.
 In fact, it offers two new features: